WebAssembly/design/AstSemantics.md

   * `f32`: 32-bit floating point
   * `f64`: 64-bit floating point

-Each parameter and local variable has exactly one value type.
-Function signatures consist of a sequence of zero or more parameter types and a sequence zero or more return types.
-(In the MVP, a function can have at most one return type).
+Each parameter and local variable has exactly one [value type](AstSemantics.md#types).
+Function signatures consist of a sequence of zero or more parameter types and a sequence of zero or more return types.
+(Note: in the MVP, a function can have at most one return type).

 Note that the value types `i32` and `i64` are not inherently signed or unsigned.
 The interpretation of these types is determined by individual